MSI GT80 TitanMSI LaptopTeardown

 Now you can remove the laptop frame.

-1. thanks for the disassembly, but where is the wireless lan card located? i wanted to upgrade mine. is it under the motherboard, and does that mean the entire mobo has to be removed to swap it out?
+Thanks for the disassembly.
+Where is the wireless LAN card located?
+I wanted to upgrade mine. is it under the motherboard, and does that mean the entire mobo has to be removed to swap it out?

-1. Really wish you would have shown how to remove the LCD Bezel.
-Kind of completely ignoring the upper half of the laptop.
-Would be useful to fix backlight bleeding…
+I really wish you had shown me how to remove the LCD Bezel.
+You seem to completely ignore the upper half of the laptop.
+Would it be useful to fix the backlight bleeding?

-1. The wifi/Bluetooth card can be removed after removing the back plate/panel.
+The Wi-Fi/Bluetooth card can be removed after removing the back plate/panel.
 It is covered by a piece of tape.
 It can be removed by removing a screw and two antenna cables.
 If that is your objective, most of the other disassembly steps can be skipped.

-1. Is there a definite answer for removing the Wireless card?
-I need to replace mine and it would be excellent to know if only removing the hinge cover is enough or full disassembly is needed?
+Is there a definite answer to removing the wireless card?
+I need to replace mine and it would be excellent to know if only removing the hinge cover is enough or if full disassembly is needed.
 Many thanks.

-2. It would have been helpful if you had shown how to properly remove the top cover, instead of showing a picture of what looks like you just having to pull straight up on it.
-Thanks, I just broke the tabs that hold it in place.
+It would have been helpful if you had shown how to properly remove the top cover instead of showing a picture of what looks like you just have to pull straight up on it.
+Thanks.
+I just broke the tabs that hold it in place.

-3. Any chance you would know where to buy a replacement power jack port located on the back of the laptop?
+Do you happen to know where to buy a replacement power jack port located on the back of the laptop?
 I’ve looked everywhere and cannot find it.
-Laptop has been a paper weight for a year now because one of the 4 prongs melted off last I used it. plugged it in and it melted the power supply cord and prong due to arc.
-It still worked on battery life til it ran out of juice.
-If not, what motherboard would I need to buy to replace this one. tyvm
+The laptop has been a paper weight for a year because one of the four prongs melted off the last time I used it.
+I plugged it in, and it melted the power supply cord and prong due to an arc.
+It still worked on battery life until it ran out of juice.
+If not, what motherboard would I need to buy to replace this one?

-4. I am having problems with the cable that connects the monitor with the laptop.
+I am having problems with the cable that connects the monitor to the laptop.
 The screen flickers and I can move the cable and stop the flickering.
 It is getting harder to stop it.
-I think I need to replace the cable or check the connection at the monitor.
+I think I need to replace the cable or check the connection to the monitor.
 The connection to the base is accessible but not the connection to the monitor.
-I can’t find anything on the internet explaining how to access that connection (it could be hard wired, don’t know since I can’t see it) or where to find a replacement cable.
+I can’t find anything on the internet explaining how to access that connection (it could be hard-wired, I don’t know since I can’t see it) or where to find a replacement cable.